15-days Japan Reiki-Trip

 Question: I am not doing Reiki.
 Can I nevertheless book the Japan trip?

 Answer: The trip is aimed at Reiki enthusiasts of all lineages regardless of their Reiki style and level of training.
-Though we prefer to have likeminded people, sharing the same interest of practicing Reiki and able to exchange their Reiki experiences in the group, we don´t reject bookings of non-Reiki-practicing people.
-If you are not life partner of Reiki-practicing travel customer, please understand that your booking can only be considered if spaces are left when no other Reiki-Practitioners booked in any more.
-The confirmation of your booking or due to time delay, correctly named offer from our site to join the trip, follows six weeks before the trip starts and has to be confirmed by you and fully paid within two weeks.
+Honestly, we prefer to have likeminded people, sharing the same interest of practicing Reiki and able to exchange their Reiki experiences in the group.
+Certainly we don´t reject bookings of non-Reiki-practicing people if you are life partner of Reiki-practicing travel customer.
+It´s only that you cannot participate at the two days Reiki retreat in Nara, cannot join the koryu-kai meeting with Gendai Reiki practitioners in Osaka or Ashyia and cannot participate in Reiki exchanges with the Taniai Reiki community during the daytrip to Usui´s birthtown Taniai.
 But hey, why don´t you do a Reiki seminar in the meantime?
-When you are in Germany or come to Germany, I offer you 50% discount on my Reiki level 1 seminar when booked the trip and paid the deposit payment already.
-If you do it with any other teacher fine as well as long as the seminar was a face-to-face encounter and not online with distance attunement.
+Any teacher, any lineage is fine as long as the seminar was a face-to-face encounter and not online with distance attunement.

 Question: I am not interested in all activities offered.
 Do I get a refund when not participating?

-Answer: You can exclude the workshop with Frans, will not be charged or refunded the participation amount but will have to pay the pro rata costs of the seminar room rent.
-You can exclude the Zazen workshop, the Shakyo/Calligraphy workshop, the participation of the Koryu-kai meeting with Japanese Reiki Practitioners and/or the participation of the Shinto blessing ceremony but will have to pay the pro rata costs in case I cannot cancel bookings or change prices of shared third-party costs when based on participation of all travel mates.
+Answer: You can exclude the retreat, will not be charged or refunded the participation amount but will have to pay the pro rata costs of the seminar room rent.
+As people here grow together as a group, I recommend to join.
+You can exclude the Zazen workshop, the Shakyo/Calligraphy workshop, the participation of the Koryu-kai meeting with Japanese Reiki Practitioners and/or the participation of the Shinto blessing ceremony but will have to pay the pro rata costs in case I cannot cancel bookings done or change prices of shared third-party costs when based on participation of all travel mates.
 You can exclude trips to Taniai, Mt.
 Koya and/or Mt.
 Yoshino but will have to pay the full pro rata costs as our price calculation of shared third-party costs is based on participation of all travel mates.
+You can exclude the day trips to Mt.
+Kurama or Arashiyama in Kyoto but I cannot refund prepaid traffic means costs.

 Question: Could I make a reservation a couple of weeks before until it is sure that I get free days from the company?